 I had some contacts in the industry, and they put me in touch with a co-packer nearby.
 We designed a logo featuring my smiling Mocha girl (with the caption, however, that chocolate is only for humans to enjoy).

 One of our first flavors was called Peanut Butter Pit Bull.
 It became an instant best-seller.
 Another flavor, featuring coffee and hazelnuts, was called Forever Mocha – a testament to the fact that my sweet adoptee will be mine forever, thank goodness.

 Now, more than six years later, I have a thriving company that has partnered with hundreds of animal rescue groups around the country to raise money and awareness.
 I have a meaningful career and a friend for life.

 Can’t adopt right now but want to help make more matches like Mocha and Sarah’s?
 Donate now.

-    Each year, the Petco Foundation invites adopters to share the story of how their adopted pet changed their lives during the annual Holiday Wishes campaign, giving the organization that they adopted from a chance to receive a grant award.
+Each year, the Petco Love invites adopters to share the story of how their adopted pet changed their lives during the annual Holiday Wishes campaign, giving the organization that they adopted from a chance to receive a grant award.
 This story by Sarah Feoli won Foster Dogs, Inc. in New York City, New York a 2016 Holiday Wishes award.